Environmental Hazards and Disasters

 Take this major and you will get the opportunity to analyse disasters like earthquakes, floods, and volcanic activity to reduce their risk and impact.

-You will put into practice disaster management and response plans through extensive field studies around Te Waipounamu South Island.
+You will put into practise disaster management and response plans through extensive field studies around Te Waipounamu South Island.

 - Examine the issues caused by sudden, extreme changes to the environment and communities.

-- Through disaster case studies, lab, field studies, and work experience, you will learn to understand, process, and analyse information relevant to an actual hazard or disaster situation.
+- Through disaster case studies, lab, field studies, and work experience, you will learn to analyse information relevant to an actual hazard or disaster situation.

 - Use modern tools like geospatial analysis and GIS to map out disaster effects, forecast data, and create response plans.